ChronoAiren/my-scraper-app/README.md

 # Fetch and Show Latest News Headlines

-A React application that scrapes and displays the latest headlines from BBC News.
-The scraper fetches headlines, handles pagination (for future expansion), and saves results to a CSV file.
+A production-level React application that scrapes and displays the latest headlines from BBC News.
+The scraper fetches headlines, handles pagination, and saves results to a CSV file with robust error handling and modern UI.

 ## Project Structure

 - `scraper.js`: Node.js script to scrape BBC News headlines using Axios and Cheerio.
 - `server.js`: Express server to provide API endpoints for the React app.
-- `src/App.jsx`: React component to display headlines.
+- `src/App.jsx`: React component to display headlines with loading states and error handling.
 - `headlines.csv`: Output CSV file (generated after running the scraper).

 ## Libraries Used